Ynyesto/ynyesto/README.md

 #### Carbon _defootprint_ dApp
 This was a personal project created for a POC presentation at my current company, in the railway sector.
 It consists of a smart contract deployed on the Sepolia testnet which simply stores the numbers representing the carbon footprint avoided by the user when they travel by train instead of flying.
 A React front end styled using Tailwind CSS was used to interact with the contarct.
 Check out the repo [here](https://github.com/arynyestos/TrainCarbonDefootprint)!

+### FilmChain SC verification
+Not quite a personal project but a challenge to check my capability for a possible collaboration with the FilmChain project, which I completed with solvency.
+Check out the [repo](https://github.com/arynyestos/FilmChainSCVerification)'s README explaining how I did it!

 <!--
 **arynyestos/arynyestos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.